 Tasha Cowdy is a Reggio inspired PYP teacher at Yokohama International School in Japan.
 She is exploring ways of helping young children make connections with the wider world.
 She blogs at Precious Moments.

-Craig Dwyer is an upper elementary school teacher at Kyoto International School in Kyoto, Japan.
+Craig Dwyer is a PYP Coordinator at Kyoto International School in Kyoto, Japan.
 He blogs about teaching and learning at Teaching Paradox.

 Dave Secomb is a PYP teacher currently working in Switzerland.
 He is passionate about three things: teaching, learning and Aussie rules football (not necessarily in that order).
 Dave blogs at Global Initiations.

 Kristen Blum is a PYP Grade 5 teacher and literacy coordinator at Yokohama International School in Japan.
 She is passionate about teaching language and helping children find their spark.
 Kristen blogs at Solid Ground.

 Kath Murdoch is a teacher who teaches teachers about teaching.
 She is widely known for her practical work on inquiry and has written many popular books for teachers.
 Her work in inquiry based learning finds her teaching and learning in classrooms all over the world.
-One day, she will organise her time in a way that allows her to blog, tweet, post and comment to her heart’s content.
+She blogs at Just Wondering.

 Gallit Zvi is an Elementary School Teacher in Surrey, BC, Canada.
 Gallit’s home blog is Integrating Technology: My Journey.
 She loves #geniushour and learning with her students.
 Gallit loves sharing with her PLN on twitter and tweets from @gallit_z.